Skip to main content

 • ☐ Proof of citizenship or eligible immigration status if DCF asks for it

-• ☐ Proof of earned income, such as the last four weeks of pay stubs
+• ☐ Proof of earned income, such as recent pay stubs

 • ☐ Proof of unearned income, such as Social Security, pension, unemployment, child support, or Veterans Administration notices